 Trogon tours are based in Argentina, with two operational offices: one in Puerto Iguazú, right next to the spectacular Iguazú Falls and national park.
 It is nestled in one of the last pristine patches of southern South American rainforest, which is home to more than 400 species of birds.
 Valdés Peninsula is a marine bird and mammal paradise on the Atlantic coast of Patagonia, home of the biggest nesting colony of Magellanic Penguins on earth and also a breeding hotspot for several species of marine mammals.

 Trogon Tours’ staff members have a strong background in nature conservation, and the company is committed to preserve and protect South America’s natural habitats and wildlife.

-Every year they will select one or more conservation projects underway in regions that they visit during the tours offered and help those projects raise funds to achieve their goals.
-The selection criteria prioritises those projects working on habitats as a whole, and including local researchers and communities, since they believe that nature is a whole, and no link in the “chain of life” should be left out of any conservation effort.
+Every year we will select one or more conservation projects underway in regions that we visit during the tours offered and help those projects raise funds to achieve their goals.
+The selection criteria prioritises those projects working on habitats as a whole, and including local researchers and communities since they believe that nature is a whole.
+No link in the “chain of life” should be left out of any conservation effort.

-One of the conservation project is the “Seabird Ecology and Conservation in Northern Patagonia”.
+One conservation project is the “Seabird Ecology and Conservation in Northern Patagonia”.

-Development of coastal environments in Argentina during the last decades has brought increasing pressure on coastal wildlife.
-Habitat modification and disturbance are important threats to many breeding and foraging bird populations, and have led to growing concern due to rapid growth of unregulated tourism, recreation, and resource extraction activities.
+Development of coastal environments in Argentina during recent decades has brought increasing pressure on coastal wildlife.
+Habitat modification and disturbance are important threats to many breeding and foraging bird populations, and have led to growing concern due to the rapid growth of unregulated tourism, recreation, and resource extraction activities.
 In addition, growing commercial fisheries and industries that generate pollution are affecting biodiversity in both coastal and pelagic waters.
-Seabirds are important components of these marine environments, and due to their demographic characteristics and colonial habits they are vulnerable to some human activities.
+Seabirds are important components of these marine environments, and due to their demographic characteristics and colonial habits, they are vulnerable to some human activities.